mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Each project can have multiple Atlas clusters within it, as long as each cluster has a unique name.
 From this project view, I can access some other awesome Atlas features, like *Realm and Charts*.
 Let's talk *Realm*. *Realm* offers services that let developers build web or mobile applications, or just integrate *MongoDB Atlas* data into an application, all without worrying about managing or scaling servers.

 But they can still easily track the database side of things from the *Advanced Configuration* view, once they have launched an application. *Realm*, just like all other *MongoDB* products, has a great documentation page.
-I linked some resources for learning more about *Realm*, and app development with and without *Realm*, below this video.
+I linked some resources for learning more about *Realm*, and *app* development with and without *Realm*, below this video.

 Now let's return back to our cluster, and see what *Charts* are all about.
 I personally think that *Charts* are fabulous.
 This tool allows us to create dynamic data visualizations, and use those visualizations wherever we like.
-In fact, in this course, we learned enough to create our own data visualization, so let's get started by hitting Add Dashboard.
+In fact, in this course, we learned enough to create our own data visualization, so let's get started by hitting *Add Dashboard*.

 I'll call mine "Airbnb," with the description saying, "prices heat map."
 A dashboard can have many charts in it.
 But for this example, we'll only create one.
 First I'm going to choose a data source, which will be the *sample Airbnb database*, with the listings and reviews collection as the actual source.